What is Anti-Müllerian Hormone (AMH) and Why is It Important?

 The Role of AMH in Reproductive Aging

 As women age, their ovarian reserve naturally declines, leading to lower AMH levels.
-This decline is a normal part of aging but can significantly impact fertility.
+This decline is a normal part of ageing but can significantly impact fertility.
 Understanding AMH levels in the context of age is important for making informed decisions about family planning.

 For example, a woman in her early 30s with low AMH levels might want to consider starting a family sooner rather than later or explore fertility preservation options.